PathPlanning/Continuous-CBS/README.md

 # Continuous-CBS
 Continuous CBS - a modification of conflict based search algorithm, that allows to perform actions of any arbitrary duration.
 The main differences are the representation of constraints, timeline, collision detection mechanism and using SIPP algorithm as a low-level planner.
-More info about CCBS and its principles of work you can find at https://arxiv.org/abs/1901.05506
+More info about CCBS and its principles of work you can find at [IJCAI19 paper](https://www.ijcai.org/Proceedings/2019/0006.pdf).

 The master-version can work both on grids and roadmaps and supports the following enhancements:
 - Disjoint Splitting
 - Prioritizing conflicts
 - High-level heuristics

-The detailed descriptions of these enhancements can be found at https://arxiv.org/abs/2101.09723
+The detailed descriptions of these enhancements can be found at [AAAI21 paper](https://arxiv.org/abs/2101.09723).

+## Content

+Besides the source code of the algorithm, there are also some usefull folders:
+* [Demos](https://github.com/PathPlanning/Continuous-CBS/tree/master/Demos) - contains a few visualized demonstrations of the plans created by CCBS.
+* [Examples](https://github.com/PathPlanning/Continuous-CBS/tree/master/Examples) - contains the exmaples of input/output XML-files required/provided by the algorithm.
+* [Instances](https://github.com/PathPlanning/Continuous-CBS/tree/master/Instances) - contains the archives with the maps and instances in the required format, that were used for the experimental evaluation in the papers about CCBS.
+* [ExpResults](https://github.com/PathPlanning/Continuous-CBS/tree/master/ExpResults) - contains the raw data of the results obtained during the experimental evaluation of CCBS algorithm.
+* [Releases](https://github.com/PathPlanning/Continuous-CBS/releases) - not a folder, but the tagged commits that were used to get the results for the corresponding papers.

 ## Getting Started